Aliases for EIF4E Gene

 GeneCards Summary for EIF4E Gene

 EIF4E (Eukaryotic Translation Initiation Factor 4E) is a Protein Coding gene.
 Diseases associated with EIF4E include Autism 19 and Pervasive Developmental Disorder.
-Among its related pathways are p70S6K Signaling and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Interferon gamma signaling and Transport of the SLBP independent Mature mRNA.
 GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.
 An important paralog of this gene is EIF4E1B.

 UniProtKB/Swiss-Prot for EIF4E Gene